Bilal-Codestuff/Walmart-Sales-Dashboard/README.md

 - Developed an interactive Walmart sales dashboard using pivot tables and charts.
 - Analyzed monthly profits, ROI trends, and overall sales growth.
-- Added slicers for category-wise and region-wise analysis.